makkus/freckles/README.rst

 **DevOps for the rest of us!**

-framework for composable, declarative scripting
+A framework for composable, declarative scripting.

-**freckles** helps you save time by automating tasks you usually don't automate:
+**freckles** helps you save time by automating tasks you usually don't automate (unless you already do -- in which case you might still be interested in a few of **freckles**'s features that can make your life easier):

 - re-use the included task-descriptions, as well as ones curated by the community
 - install fairly complex to setup services with one only command